 My name is Ilia Li (ee-lee-ah lee; they/them).

 I am a Maine-based (USA) Chinese-American clothier and costumer/cosplayer.
 I am a queer, neurodivergent, Chinese adoptee and my work is strongly inspired by my intersectional identities.
-I seek to harmonize traditional Chinese clothing (known as hanfu) aesthetics, historical fantasy, and comfortable sensory-friendly design.
+I seek to harmonize traditional Chinese clothing (known as hanfu) aesthetics, the beauty of nature, and comfortable sensory-friendly design.

-I am a one-person small business and all of my pieces are made by me, from design to drafting to creation.
+I am a one-person small business and all of my clothing pieces & sewing patterns are made by me, from design to drafting to creation.

 At the heart of my design is a sense of calligraphic inspiration.